|

 The list of topics includes: Alzheimer's Disease; Arthritis; Balance Problems;

-Cancer; COPD; Diabetes; Diabetic Retinopathy; Dry Mouth; Exercise for
+COPD; Diabetes; Diabetic Retinopathy; Dry Mouth; Exercise for Older Adults; Glaucoma;

-Smell; Problems with Taste; Prostate Cancer; Shingles; Sleep and Aging;
+Osteoporosis; Problems with Smell; Problems with Taste; Prostate Cancer; Shingles;

-Urinary Incontinence from The May Clinic WEB site, MayoClinic.com
+on Urinary Incontinence from The May Clinic WEB site, MayoClinic.com has extensive

-has extensive information on urinary incontinence that includes the following
+information on urinary incontinence that includes the following sections:

 Just in Case:

-resource includes a 12-page fact sheet and checklist that will help older
+includes a 12-page fact sheet and checklist that will help older adults prepare

-adults prepare for emergencies.
-Special emphasis is placed on issues that
+for emergencies.
+Special emphasis is placed on issues that affect older adults,

-affect older adults, due to medical conditions, physical challenges, assistive
+due to medical conditions, physical challenges, assistive devices, and mobility

 Respect Native American